metalninja1001/MediaKon/README.md

 ![image](https://github.com/metalninja1001/MediaKon/assets/101802030/004188a7-3f58-4a05-be6e-a50b8447fa33)

-- As you can see, it is required of you to specify the `-i` switch for the input file and the `-o` for the name you would like to give the file along with the file extention.
+- As you can see, it is required of you to specify the `-i` switch for the input file and the `-o` switch for the name you would like to give the file along with the file extention.
 See below:

 ![image](https://github.com/metalninja1001/MediaKon/assets/101802030/635f8596-5594-4faf-8dbb-33957e11f972)